“Before I formed you in your mother’s womb, I knew you”

 THE SECRET TO YOUR PURPOSE

 - Ditch the world’s idea of who you should be (Romans 12:2).
 This is one of the most important mind-clearing steps to finding our purpose.
-This may be hard to do: but take a “media fast”, in order to spend time with God.
-Social media, television, music: all can be distracting and soul-numbing, and can fill the soul with a million voices – none of which are God’s.
+Sometimes this is hard to do: but take a “media fast”, to spend time with God.
+Social media, television, music: all distracting and soul-numbing, and can fill the soul with a million voices – none of which are God’s.
 Even if you could find your purpose by watching endless hours of talent shows, cat fights, musical performances, sports, news, and reality tv, God doesn’t need any of them to make His purpose for your life known to you.

 - Listen to God (Isaiah 55:11).
 He speaks in a myriad of ways.
 Asking God, hearing and listening to Him, and following Him takes commitment.
 Fasting, praying, meditating on His Word…You have to do the work, but in the end, it’s worth it.